I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

-You should also use it to share posts with loyal clients, invite for in salon events, or make current salon offers accessible to followers of your page.
-Facebook have good features for this.
+You should also use it to share posts with loyal clients, invite them for in-salon events, or make current salon offers accessible to followers of your page.
+Facebook has good features for this.

 You can also use the Facebook messenger service as a direct contact with clients as most people have it installed on their phones today.

 But again, you’ll only reach a small part of your followers unless you pay for the reach of your posts so I wouldn’t invest a lot of time on Facebook just to post.

 In contrast to some of the other platforms we’ll go over today, on Facebook you’ll be able to reach a more mature audience.
 So if your ideal customer is above 40, you may have better luck here than on Snapchat for example.

 In summary, you’ll get the most out of Facebook by using it as an online advertising tool to reach new clients.
 And I’m not talking about boosting posts.
 I mean creating “real”, targeted Facebook ads to people in your area.
 Getting Facebook ads right can be one of your biggest sources of new clients so it’s worth getting to know how to do it.

 I have put together a complete step-by-step guide that you can follow to get your first Salon Facebook Ad up and running.
 If you have not done so already, I strongly encourage you to explore Facebook ads for your salon – you can access my Facebook Ads guide for salons here.